Vdragon/ann2srt/README.md

 * awk/[Gawk](http://www.gnu.org/software/gawk/)

 ## How to install
-Just add `Executables/` directory into the list of your executable search path(append and assigned it to your PATH environment variable setting in shell's runcommands).
-The runcommands needed to be source'd again by the shell to take effect.
+Just add `Executables/` directory into the list of your executable search path(append and assigned it to your PATH environment variable setting in shell's runcommands or .profile).
+The runcommands or .profile needed to be source'd again by the shell to take effect in the same session.

 ## Usage
 ann2srt ANNOTATION_FILE